 What counts as an instructional hour and day?

 The state sets minimum instructional hours and days that must be provided to students in a year.
 School districts must offer 180 days and an average of 1,027 hours of instruction a year.
 The definition of an instructional hour includes time spent engaged in educational activity, recess, passing time between classes, and parent-teacher conferences (RCW 28A.150.205).

 An instructional day is not defined in state law.
 The length of a school day is something that may be negotiated in a collective bargaining agreement between the district and the teachers union.

 The participants in the collective bargaining process may vary across districts.
-For example, in one large, urban district, the team for the district includes building principals and senior district level staff, but not school board members.
+For example, in one large, urban district, the team for the district includes building principals and senior district-level staff, but not school board members.
 The team for the teachers union consists of local union members, but no representatives from the Washington Education Association.
 Community members and other stakeholder groups are not involved, nor allowed to observe the negotiations.

 In another small, rural district, the team for the district included the superintendent, business manager, and building principals.
 The team for the union included the president, vice president, secretary, and treasurer as well as the UniServ representative at one meeting.
-Again, members from the community and other stakeholders were not present.
+Again, members of the community and other stakeholders were not present.